 I believe you should date a painting, though it needn't be next to your signature on the front.
 The reason: when you first start painting you'll probably be able to keep track of when you painted a particular painting, but wait until you've several years' worth of paintings, then you'll simply be unable to remember and will have to guess.
 Serious collectors and galleries like be able to see how a painter's work has developed over the years, so get into the habit of dating your work now.
 You don't have to put the date on the front of your painting, but could write it on the back (though once it's framed you may not be able to see it).
 Or put only the year on the front and the month and year you completed it on the back.

-I don't buy the argument the argument that putting a date on a painting limits your potential to sell it.
+I don't buy the argument that putting a date on a painting limits your potential to sell it.
 Art isn't like food, a product with a sell-buy date.
 If buyers only wanted the newest and latest work, then how come there's an auction market for contemporary paintings?
 And if anyone asks why a painting from a few years back hasn't sold, tell them you'd kept it in your personal collection until now because you regard it as a key work.

 Where Do I Put My Signature?